openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 ==========================

-.. note:: Creating randomized problems by exporting your course and editing some of your course's XML files is no longer supported.
+.. note:: Creating randomized problems by exporting your course and editing some of your course's OLX files is no longer supported.

 You can provide different learners with different problems by using randomized content blocks, which randomly draw problems from pools of problems stored in